zoey1998/Fundamentals-BME-Design/syllabus.md

 The course schedule is very likely to change depending on progress throughout the semester.
 The updated [schedule](schedule.md) will always be available in the GitHub course repository.

-## Distributed Version Control Software (git)
-Software management is a ubiquitous tool in any engineering project, and this task becomes increasingly difficult during group development.
-Version control software has many benefits and uses in software development, including preservation of versions during the development process, the ability for multiple contributors and reviewers on a project, the ability to tag *Releases* of code, and the ability to branch code into different functional branches.
-We will be using [GitHub](https://github.com) to centrally host our git repositories.
-Specifically, we will be creating student teams in the [Duke BME Design](https://github.com/Duke-BME-Design) group.
-Some guidelines for using your git repositories:

-* *All* software additions, modifications, bug-fixes, etc. need to be done in your repository.
-* The *Issues* feature of your repository should be used as a "to do" list of software-related items, including feature enhancements, and bugs that are discovered.
-* There are several repository management models that we will review in class, including branch-development models that need to be used throughout the semester.
-* Instructors and teaching assistants will only review code that is committed to your repository (no emailed code!).
-* All of the commits associated with your repository are logged with your name and a timestamp, and these cannot be modified.
-Use descriptive commit messages so that your group members, instructors, and teaching assistants can figure out what you have done!!
-You should not need to email group members when you have performed a commit; your commit message(s) should speak for themselves.
-* Code milestones should be properly tagged.
-* Write software testing routines early in the development process so that anyone in your group or an outsider reviewing your code can be convinced that it is working as intended.
-* Modular, modular, modular.
-* Document!
-* Make commits small and logical; do them often!

-We will review working with git repositories in lecture, and feedback on your software repository will be provided on a regular basis.

-## Online Slack Channels
-We have online help through the [Duke Co-Lab Slack](https://dukecolab.slack.edu/) team.
-We have started two specifics channels for this class: `#git` and `#python`.
-Please add yourselves to these channels to get help from your instructors, your TAs and the Duke community!

 ## Duke Community Standard & Academic Honor
 Engineering is inherently a collaborative field, and in this class, you are